christc4/our_sites/av/mal/think/i.md

 Porch Pirates, Lost Treasures of The Amazon, A Netflix Documentary

-The di&amp;ldo of consequences rarely arrives lubed
+The dild. of consequences rarely arrives lubed

 Bug reports don't taste good in your mouth